LEAN-96/RAG-Demystified/README.md

 "*We marginalize the latent documents with a top-K approximation, either on a per-output basis (assuming the same document is responsible for all tokens) or a per-token basis (where different documents are responsible for different tokens).*"

+"*RAG employs a form of late fusion to integrate knowledge from all retrieved documents, meaning it makes individual answer predictions for document-question pairs and then aggregates the final prediction scores.
+Critically, using late fusion allows us to back-propagate error signals in the output to the retrieval mechanism, which can substantially improve the performance of the end-to-end system.*" (Lewis P, Riedel S, Kiela D, Piktus A [Retrieval Augmented Generation: Streamlining the creation of intelligent natural language processing models](https://ai.meta.com/blog/retrieval-augmented-generation-streamlining-the-creation-of-intelligent-natural-language-processing-models/))

 ## RAG-Token Model
 "*The RAG-Token model can be seen as a standard, autoregressive seq2seq generator with transition probability:*" (Lewis P, Perez E, Piktus A, et al (2021) Retrieval-Augmented Generation for Knowledge-Intensive NLP Tasks)